HRRLW/CSCI4521/Project_Proposal.md

 3. **Direction Accuracy**: Measures the percentage of correct predictions of price movement direction (up or down).
 This is particularly important for trading strategies.

-4. **Feature Importance Analysis**: For XGBoost, I will analyze feature importance scores; for LSTM, I will use a permutation-based approach to determine which features contribute most to predictions.
+4. **Feature Importance Analysis**: For Random Forest, I will analyze the built-in feature importance scores; for LSTM, I will use a permutation-based approach to determine which features contribute most to predictions.

 ### Planned Visualizations